majchrzamemil/error-http/README.md

 ```

 ## Future development
-Possible exapnsion of this crate consists of:
+Possible expansion of this crate consists of:
 - implementing `actix` support
 - optional body for HTTP response
 - tracing/logging